Toronto Market Analysis

 Tale of two markets – what’s going on with condos?

-In order to get a sense of how it felt if you were buying or selling in Toronto, we can look at how long it took properties to sell in February as well as what sale price sellers received as a percentage of their list price.
-When we do so, we see that the average days on market saw a significant decrease and the sale to list price ratio saw a bit of an increase.
-Combine them both and it felt quicker paced and more competitive.
-Let’s get into more specifics below.
+In order to get a sense of how it felt if you were buying or selling in Toronto in April, we can look at how long it took properties to sell, as well as whether sellers got their list price, or not!
+When we do so, we see that the average days on market went down, but by just one day.
+Our sale to list price ratio is also down from March, so while properties were selling a tiny bit quicker, the market felt less competitive in April.

 Let’s look in detail at the two specific stats that tell us how it felt to buy and sell in Toronto this month.